tomato-jpg/HCMTask3/README.md

 # HCMTask3
 Code for HCM Group Research Project

-(Please look at this file as a code file.
-If not, formatting gets messed up)

 Hello,

 This is the code I used for the Hypertrophic Cardiomyopathy (HCM) Group research project Task 3.
 I have included images of the main code at the appendix of the report but I thought having a git repository for the entire code and files would be better.